-In 2010, after securing several million in initial funding, the museum’s board hired its first full-time Executive Director.
-The museum leadership worked through many organizational readiness questions including finalizing program visions; completing building designs, phasing plans and budgets; completing design reviews and permit processes; finalizing operating and transitional budgets; expanding the board and its committees; and organizing for the capital campaign, including forming a robust Capital Campaign Steering Committee.
+In 2010, after securing several million in initial funding, the museum’s board hired its first full-time Executive Director who worked with museum leadership on program visions, completing building designs, budgets and construction, finalizing operating and transitional budgets, expanding the board and its committees, and organizing for the capital campaign, including forming a robust Capital Campaign Steering Committee.

 Construction of the Museum was completed and BIMA opened to the public in June 2013 with it’s inaugural group show “First Light” curated by Greg Robinson, Max Grover, Norie Sato, Jake Seniuk, Barbara Earl Thomas, Janice Shaw, and Cynthia Sears.
 Since its opening, BIMA has built an audience of passionate members and and approximately 55,000 annual visitors from around the globe.